skrey/yellow-extensions/source/publish/README.md

 ## How to package an extension

 Start with an [example feature](https://github.com/schulle4u/yellow-extension-helloworld) or [example theme](https://github.com/schulle4u/yellow-extension-basic).
 That shows you which files and settings are required.
 Every extension needs an `extension.ini` file with extension settings.
 Please make sure that your extension follows our coding and documentation standards.
 It's not important which standard we use, but that we all use the same one.
+We use a rolling product release model.
+This is why it is important that you test your extension with the latest [Datenstrom Yellow release](https://github.com/datenstrom/yellow/releases).

 ## How to publish an extension